xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

 the end of a computation) and jumps to this date.

-A number of actors executing user-provided code run on top of the simulator kernel[^kernel].
-When an actor needs to interact with the simulator kernel (eg. to start a communication), it issues a <i>simcall</i>
+A number of actors executing user-provided code run on top of the simulation kernel[^kernel].
+When an actor needs to interact with the simulation kernel (eg. to start a communication), it issues a <i>simcall</i>
-(simulation call, an analogy to system calls) to the simulator kernel.
+(simulation call, an analogy to system calls) to the simulation kernel.
-This freezes the actor until it is woken up by the simulator kernel (eg. when the communication is finished).
+This freezes the actor until it is woken up by the simulation kernel (eg. when the communication is finished).

 The key ideas here are: